Wednesday of Holy Week – Reading

 Jesus is the Word of God, communicating God’s love and encouragement.
 Later, Jesus will say:

-Come to me, all of you that are weary and are carrying heavy burdens and I will give you rest.
-Take my yoke upon you and learn from me; for I am gentle and humble in heart, and you will find rest for your spirit.
+Come to me, all you who are weary and are carrying heavy burdens, and I will give you rest.
+Take my yoke upon you, and learn from me, for I am gentle and humble in heart, and you will find rest for your souls.
 (Matt 11:28-29)

 The Servant says: